MagnoraMarketing/AI-Receptionist---All-in-one/docs/FAQ.md

 editor.

 ### Can callers cancel or reschedule themselves?
-Yes — AIVA looks up bookings by the caller's number, confirms which one they mean, and cancels or moves it.
+Yes — AIbooking.dk looks up bookings by the caller's number, confirms which one they mean, and cancels or moves it.
 Cancellations automatically notify the first waitlisted caller by SMS.

-### What happens when AIVA can't help?
+### What happens when AIbooking.dk can't help?
 It transfers to your staff line (`staffPhone`) or logs a callback request that appears in the dashboard's Action items.